tovletoglou/vagrant-playground/README.md

 # Vagrant Playground

-This is a Vagrant blueprint that creates an Ansible VM server and one or more VMs as playground.
+This is a Vagrant blueprint that creates an Ansible VM server and one or more VMs as a playground.

 It is using static IP, private network and the same SSH key to all VMs.
 This way we can SSH seamlessly from one VM to another.<br>
 Also, updates hosts file to use the hostnames of the VMs by using the `vagrant-hostmanager` plugin.
 This apply both on host PC and on VMs<br>